iv461/icey/README.md

 - Memory strategy is not implemented, but could be easily
 - Sub-nodes

 # Dependencies:

-- ROS 2
+- ROS 2 Humble or Jazzy
 - Boost (Hana)
 - C++20 is required for the parameters struct feature and coroutine-support

-# Documentation

-See TODO for documentation

-# Coming soon:

-- Python/`rclpy` support

 # Related effords